16Metrics/api-docs/endpoints/data/POST.md

     </tr>
 </table>

-Below is a sample of the payment event...
+Below is a sample payment event...
 ```
     {
         "status" : "success",